ganyicz/bond/docs/index.md

 Alpine requires wrapping conditional or loop logic in `<template>` tags, which can be verbose.
 Bond will introduce a cleaner syntax that will also enable real `else` statements.

-The syntax below was designed to be visually distinct from Blade directives, making it easy to distinguish between the two and its HTML-like structure will be easy to compile to Alpine.js code.
+The syntax below was designed to be visually distinct from Blade directives and its HTML-like structure will be easy to compile to Alpine.js code.

 ```html
 <!-- This is NOT yet supported -->